Here are my tips and step-by-step instructions for How To Make The Perfect Caramel.

 For our purposes here, I’ll be talking about making a dry caramel, which is less-temperamental.
 The most important thing to know about making caramel is to be sure to cook it to just the right color and flavor.
 Undercooked caramel just tastes sweet, and burnt caramel tastes…well, burned and will be unusable.
 So you want to get it to the right point.

 In the previous post, a few asked about using a thermometer.
-I once used a professional candy thermometer for a recipe I was making and the darn thing melted into an extremely unappetizing (and expensive) mess.
+I once used a probe thermometer and blew out the device.
 So I think it’s better just to learn to rely on your nose and your eyes.
 Like grilling a steak, a thermometer can be useful, but there’s nothing like your senses to tell you when food is prepared to your liking.

 Here are a few safety precautions you should take: